 All traffic leaving Cloudflare is proxied over TLS to Google Cloud Platform (GCP).
 All of Doppler’s servers run in private VPCs on GCP.
 The primary servers run in the Iowa, USA region with failover servers and databases located in Virginia, USA.
 In the event of an outage on the primary cluster, Cloudflare will automatically direct traffic to the failover servers.
 You can learn more about failover in section Failover and Fallback below.

-When sensitive data enters GCP, it is immediately sent to our security provider and tokenized with a secure cryptographic function.
+When sensitive data enters GCP, it is immediately sent to our security provider (VGS), who tokenizes it with a secure cryptographic function.
 This tokenization process is similar to how Stripe handles sensitive card data.
 Once the data is tokenized, all of Doppler’s servers use only this tokenized data.
 This helps to ensure that your sensitive data is never stored anywhere on Doppler's infrastructure.
 Additionally, it also ensures that if Doppler's infrastructure were breached, an attacker would only have access to these tokens.
 Due to the nature of the cryptographic function used to tokenize the data, it would be computationally infeasible to reverse the token back to its original value.

 Failover is built directly into Doppler’s DNS through Cloudflare Workers.
 In the event of an outage affecting our primary servers, Cloudflare will begin to direct traffic to our failover servers.
 The failover servers run hot on a different managed infrastructure product to reduce blast radius while ensuring minimal downtime.